 All cloud hosting types come with varying price points and associated pros and cons – but the recommended hosting configuration depends largely on your specific needs.

-Consider the following when making your hosting choice:
+Consider the following when making your hosting choice – whether you choose cloud hosting or an alternative hosting solution:

 1. Budget